Justice Learning Initiative

 Ashley Conde ‘23

-JLI is supported by a grant from the Associated Colleges of the Midwest to help member colleges develop sustainable, ongoing community-based learning opportunities.
+JLI was founded with a grant from the Associated Colleges of the Midwest to help member colleges develop sustainable, ongoing community-based learning opportunities and is currently funded by the generosity of individual donors supporting JLI’s work to provide campus and community education about social justice issues, particularly surrounding the criminal legal system.